This page describes what is required for an undergraduate Mathematics project, at BSc and MMath levels.

 The front page of your project should contain at least the following information: your name and student number; the name of your project supervisor; the relevant course code and the title of the project.

-A Project Supervision Questionnaire sheet (available at the Teaching and Learning Office) should be completed and handed in at the same time.
+A Project Supervision Questionnaire will be sent to you after the oral examination has taken place.
 You should also keep a copy of the project for your own use at the oral examination.